Madurese people: Religion

 The majority of Madurese practice Sunni Islam.
-Characteristically, unlike a significant part of their fellow religious Indonesian, Madurese people enjoy the reputation of very zealous adherents of Islam.
+Characteristically, unlike a significant part of their fellow religious Indonesians, Madurese people enjoy a reputation as very zealous adherents of Islam.
 Muslim theologians play an important role in their spiritual and social life.
 A significant part of the Madurese people is trained in traditional Pesantren Muslim schools, which play an important role in their spiritual and social life.

-There are also Madurese who practice other religions, such as Christianity (both Protestantism and Catholicism) making up not more than 0.2%, and the rest of the other proportion of those professing other religions is extremely small such as Hinduism.
-Protestant Madurese can be found in northeastern part of Jember Regency, where they have a church that delivers sermon in Madurese, located in Sumberpakem village, Sumberjambe district.
-The church is a member of East Java Christian Church.

 Socio-economic structure

 Basic livelihood

-Family is important to the Madurese and they commonly live in villages that function around an Islamic religious center.
+Family is important to the Madurese, and they commonly live in villages that function around an Islamic religious center.
 According to Islamic law, a man may have more than one wife.
 Marriage proposals are usually made by the groom's parents, preferably to a first or second cousin.
 If the proposal is accepted, the bride's parents are then presented with the "bride price", which is usually cattle.
 The groom's parents then set the date for the upcoming wedding.
 Newlywed couples often live with the bride's family.
 Islam is an integral part of the social, political and economic life of the Madurese.

 The main traditional occupations of the Madurese are animal farming, which mainly includes breeding of cattle, goats, horses, poultry and fighting cocks.
 The Madurese are known for herding cattle, hence they are often referred by a common nickname as the "cowboys" of Indonesia.
 Cattle are an important part of the culture, and bull-racing is one of their favorite sports.

-Agriculture among the Madurese people on the island of Madura is poorly developed due to low fertility and very poor soil conditions, thus farming is not important in Madurese culture.
+Agriculture among the Madurese people on the island of Madura is poorly developed due to low fertility and very poor soil conditions, thus, farming is not important in Madurese culture.
 As a result, the Madurese tend not to farm, unless on other islands with very good soil conditions, such as the Madurese people in Java, where agriculture is practiced more widely and have developed to a lesser degree.
 The main crops are such as corn, cassava, rice, tobacco, beans and cloves.
 Among craftsmen, tanning, pottery, batik manufacturing, blacksmithing, as well as small vassals and boat builders are also important occupations.
 In coastal areas, the Madurese are actively engaged in fishing, trading and as well as extraction of salt (from Madura Island).
 Lastly, the Madurese people also enjoyed a reputation in the region as skilled seafarers.
 Madurese residents of large cities, particularly in eastern Surabaya are actively involved in modern economic sectors.